Conformal Spectrum and Harmonic maps: Notations and results

 We denote by $\lambda_1(g)$ the first non-zero eigenvalue of $\Delta_g$ and we have

 where $R_{M,g}(u)$ is the so-called Rayleigh quotient given by

 and the infimum is taken over the space

-Due to the scaling property of the first eigenvalue under a metric change $cg$, it is natural to introduce a normalization for the metric and we denote by $\mathcal A(g)$ the set of all metrics on $M$ satisfying $A_g(M)=1$.
-We then consider on $M$ the class $[g]$ of metrics conformal to $g$ in $\mathcal A(g)$, i.e.
+Due to the scaling property of the first eigenvalue under a metric change $cg$, it is natural to introduce a normalization for the metric.
+We then consider on $M$ the class $[g]$ of metrics conformal to $g$, i.e.

-\begin{remark} Notice that in the previous definition, we do not make any {\sl a priori }assumption on the regularity of the map $\mu$, except of its summability. \end{remark}
+\begin{remark} Notice that in the previous definition, we do not make any {\sl a priori }assumption on the regularity of the map $\mu$, except of its summability, which is a requirement to fix the volume. \end{remark}

-In dimension $2$, the Laplace-Beltrami operator is conformally covariant in the following sense: if $g' \in [g]$ and $g'=\mu g$, we have
+In dimension $2$, the Laplace-Beltrami operator is conformally covariant in the following sense: if $g'=\mu g$, we have

 and the surface element is conformally changed by the law